-“Behind the Numbers” is AR Insider’s series that examines strategic takeaways from ARtillry Intelligence original data.
+“Behind the Numbers” is AR Insider’s series that examines strategic takeaways from ARtillery Intelligence original data.
 Each post drills down on one topic or chart.
 Subscribe for access to the full library and other knowledge-building resources.

 Many of us agree that XR will be transformative to life and business.
 But it’s a matter of when and how much.
 So ARtillry Intelligence ventured to quantify the revenue outlook in more precise terms.
 The result is our latest bi-annual XR revenue forecast, which tracks XR and its sub-sectors.